 - Choose two important subjects (points) that you want to be in focus, one in the foreground and the other one in the background.

 - Focus on the closest point you want sharp in the scene (the foreground subject you chose).

-- Tilt the lens downwards slightly till the furthest point in the scene is in focus (in general a tilt of no more than 1-2 degrees will be enough.
+- Tilt the lens downwards slightly to the furthest point in the scene is in focus (in the general tilt of no more than 1-2 degrees will be enough.

 - Go back and forth 2-3 times with fine-tuning, while zooming up to 10x in Live View to check out the focus, till both subjects (in the foreground and in the background) are in focus, and the entire scene will then be in focus.

 How to set the exposure with a Tilt-Shift lens

 When tilting or shifting the lens, the exposure the camera meters changes due to the light that leaks into the camera when the lens parts move relative to each other, since the parts of a tilt-shift lens are not sealed between them and the fact that they are moving relative to one another creates small openings that allow the light to enter the lens and confuse the light meter that indicates us the right exposure.

 So, what is the answer?
 It is not very difficult; just meter your scene before tilting or shifting the lens.